-Production of a suitable design is one of the most important aspects of achieving a successful outcome, where the required standard of environment is created within the basement space and maintained in the long term.
-A common assumption in waterproofing is that workmanship is the most 'critical factor', and while this is undeniably important, the highest standards of workmanship will not make-up for inadequate design; hence, correct design is the first step in achieving the desired outcome.
+Production of a suitable design is one of the most important aspects in achieving a successful outcome, where the required standard of environment is created within the basement space and maintained in the long term.
+A common assumption in waterproofing is that workmanship is the most 'critical factor' and while this is undeniably important, the highest standards of workmanship will not make up for inadequate design, and hence correct design is the first step in achieving the desired outcome.

-To this end, BS 8102 includes a section on the 'design team', which states that the advice of a Geotechnical Specialist be sought for assessment of the geology and hydrogeology, and that a Waterproofing Specialist be included as part of the design team from the earliest stages, so that an integrated and practical waterproofing solution is created.
+To this end, BS 8102 includes a section regarding 'design team', which states that the advice of a Geotechnical Specialist be sought for assessment of the Geology and Hydrogeology and that a Waterproofing Specialist be included as part of the design team from the earliest stages, so that an integrated and practical waterproofing solution is created.